CarGurus Header

 The CarGurus verdict

 The Maserati Grecale is a really aspirational SUV.
-It feels more flamboyant than its obvious rivals, handles with enough verve and confidence to worry the mighty Porsche Cayenne, yet it also does a good job of being an everyday family SUV.
-If you want a seriously rapid, fun and usable family SUV with plenty of ‘look at me’ value then it’s well worth your attention.
+It feels more flamboyant than its key rivals, handles with enough verve and confidence to worry the mighty Porsche Cayenne, yet also does a good job of being an everyday family SUV.
+If you want a seriously rapid, fun and usable family vehicle with plenty of ‘look at me’ value, it’s well worth your attention.

-The biggest downside is that it comes with supercar-style options prices, and a question mark over how quickly it might depreciate.
-Even so, the Maserati Grecale is a truly comprehensive sports SUV lineup that is every bit good enough to start stealing sales from other, more established performance SUVs.
+The biggest downside is that it comes with supercar-style options prices, plus a question mark over how quickly it might depreciate.
+Even so, the Grecale range is a genuinely comprehensive sports-SUV lineup that deserves to steal sales from other, more established performance SUVs.

 Search for a Maserati Grecale on CarGurus